What Are HECM Loans: The Only Guide You Need

 Taxes and Insurance

-You are required to remain current on your property taxes, home insurance, and if applicable, condo fees and homeowner association fees.
+The borrower is required to remain current on their property taxes, home insurance, and if applicable, condo fees and homeowner association fees.

 Property Maintenance